Canadian Forces Station Kamloops:

 The site is now virtually abandoned, except for areas used by Telus, the local TV Station, Kamloops Airport, Forestry, RCMP, and the local Amateur Radio Club for radio communications.

-The buildings in the domestic stood until 2005 when they were all demolished.
+The buildings in the domestic stood until 2005 when they were all demolished, leaving nothing at the site.
 The city of Kamloops moved the last search antenna to be used at CFS Kamloops, an FPS-20, to Riverside Park as a memorial to the former radar station.

 In March 2012, Aboriginal Affairs and Northern Development Canada returned the land to the Tk’emlups Indian Band from whom it had been expropriated and it officially became part of Kamloops Indian Reserve No. 1 in July 2012.